mrinx/openshift-httpd-php/README.md

 7. Tadaa!
 Wait again, get a coffee, watch some TV show; if the process doesn't finish successfully, repeat the previous step.
 8. Tadaa!
 Tadaa!
 Check your application in the web browser, phpinfo should appear.

-I got inspired by similar scripts written by [boekkooi](https://github.com/boekkooi/openshift-diy-nginx-php).
+I got inspired by similar project by [boekkooi](https://github.com/boekkooi/openshift-diy-nginx-php).